A Guide To WooCommerce Conversion Tracking

-- It helps you understand how your website user interface is helping to improve conversions on your store.
+- It helps you understand how your website user interface is helping to increase sales on your store.

 - Provides specific insights into the customer journey that lead to conversions.

-You get a single site subscription of this plugin for $49.
+You get a single site subscription to this plugin for $49.